LivHed/mgt-map/README.md

 * As a traveller with no special focus while travelling I would like to check this page out that has narrowed down the search, out of pure interest, to see what kind of places the environmentally conscious travellers usually visit, and maybe I pass by one of these places to see if it´s something that interests me.

 ### Wireframes
 The wireframes are created with Balsamiq.
-They where made as a part of the design process and are saved as pdf documents and kept in a separate folder, which is called **wireframe**.
+They where made as a part of the design process and are saved as pdf documents and kept in a separate folder, which is called **wireframes**.
 One is designed for desktop view and the other for mobile view.
-[Check them out here](add link to the githubpage).
-I worked with the wireframes in Balsamic.
+[Check them out here](https://github.com/LivHed/mgt-map/blob/master/wireframes/BalsamiqMockupMilestone2Latest.pdf).

 ------------------------------------------------------------------------------------------------
 ## Features